amqphub/amqp-10-jms-spring-boot/README.md

 + **amqphub.amqp10jms.receiveLocalOnly** If enabled receive calls with a timeout will only check a consumers local message buffer, otherwise the remote peer is checked to ensure there are really no messages available if the local timeout expires before a message arrives.
 Default is false, the remote is checked.
 + **amqphub.amqp10jms.receiveNoWaitLocalOnly**  If enabled receiveNoWait calls will only check a consumers local message buffer, otherwise the remote peer is checked to ensure there are really no messages available.
 Default is false, the remote is checked.

+#### Connection Pooling Options

++ **amqphub.amqp10jms.pool.enabled** Controls whether connection pooling is enabled or not (default is false) set to true to enable pooling.
++ **amqphub.amqp10jms.pool.maxConnections** The maximum number of pooled connections to allow.
++ **amqphub.amqp10jms.pool.maxSessionsPerConnection** The maximum number of sessions for each connection.
+The default is 500.
+A negative value removes any limit.
++ **amqphub.amqp10jms.pool.blockIfSessionPoolIsFull** If enabled, block createSession() until a session becomes available in the pool.
+It is enabled by default.
++ **amqphub.amqp10jms.pool.blockIfSessionPoolIsFullTimeout** The time in milliseconds before a blocked call to createSession() throws an IllegalStateException.
+The default is -1, meaning the call blocks forever.
++ **amqphub.amqp10jms.pool.connectionIdleTimeout** The time in milliseconds before a connection not currently on loan can be evicted from the pool.
+The default is 30 seconds.
+A value of 0 disables the timeout.
++ **amqphub.amqp10jms.pool.connectionCheckInterval** The time in milliseconds between periodic checks for expired connections.
+The default is 0, meaning the check is disabled.
++ **amqphub.amqp10jms.pool.useAnonymousProducers** If enabled, use a single anonymous JMS MessageProducer for all calls to createProducer().
+It is enabled by default.
++ **amqphub.amqp10jms.pool.explicitProducerCacheSize** When not using anonymous producers the Session can be configured to cache a certain number of explicit Destination MessageProducers.
+As new producers are created that do not match the cached producers the oldest entry in the cache is evicted.
++ **amqphub.amqp10jms.pool.useProviderJMSContext** If enabled, use the JMSContext classes of the underlying JMS provider.
+It is disabled by default.